eumel8/docs-i18n/doc/myguide/source/zanata.rst

 your products or services are only described in ONE language?

-`Zanata <http://zanata.org>`__ is a web-based translation platform for translators, content creators and developers to manage localisation projects.
+`Zanata <http://zanata.org>`__ is a web-based translation platform for translators, content creators and developers to manage localization projects.
 Zanata is Open Source.
 The Installation is divided in server and client.